star3am/hashiqube/README.md

 ## Overview

 Hashiqube is the Ultimate Hands on DevOps Lab in a Docker Container.
+It can run in a Github Codespace, Locally using Vagrant or Docker Compose, or as a Virtual Machine VM on AWS, GCP and Azure.

 Hashiqube has a Docker daemon inside meaning, we can run containers inside Hashiqube using Kubernetes (Minikube) or Nomad or Docker run.
 It runs all Hashicorp products.
 [Vault](/vault/?id=vault), [Terraform](/terraform/?id=terraform), [Nomad](/nomad/?id=nomad), [Consul](/consul/?id=consul), [Waypoint](/waypoint/?id=waypoint), [Boundary](/boundary/?id=boundary), [Vagrant](/vagrant/?id=vagrant), [Packer](/packer/?id=packer) and [Sentinel](/sentinel/?id=sentinel).

 It also runs a host of other popular Open Source DevOps/DevSecOps applications (Minikube, Ansible AWX Tower, Traefik etc.) showcasing how simple integration with Hashicorp products can result in tangible learnings and benefits for all its users.